michaelfeil/infinity/README.md

 ```

 ### Launch the CLI using a pre-built docker container (recommended)
-Instead of installing the CLI via pip, you may also use docker to run infinity.
+Instead of installing the CLI via pip, you may also use docker to run `michaelf34/infinity`.
 Make sure you mount your accelerator, i.e. install nvidia-docker and activate with `--gpus all`.

 ```bash